-5.4 globals
+4.5.2 globals

 Globals can be used in expressions in any entity.
 LIAM2 currently supports two kinds of globals: tables and multi-dimensional arrays.
-They both declared (see the globals section) before they can be used.
+They both need to be imported (see the Importing data section) and declared (see the globals section) before they can be used.